There are two best methods for debouncing high-speed circuits where the simpler single pole-single throw (SPST) switches are used.

-Whenever a single pole-single throw (SPST) switch is used for input into high-speed digital devices, the only thing you can do is to wait out the bounce interval with either hardware or software delays (see Waveform 2).
-The individual application dictates the usefulness of this debounce method.
+Whenever a single pole-single throw (SPST) switch is used for input into high-speed digital devices, the only option is to wait out the bounce interval with either hardware or software delays (see Waveform 2 below).
+Both the hardware and software methods simply delay the switch output until after the bounce time has ended.
+The individual application dictates the usefulness of this debounce strategy.
 Most applications can handle delays of up to 100 milliseconds with a barely noticeable delay.
-Method 4 is the hardware implementation for single pole - single throw switches.

 This circuit charges the capacitor C1 through Resistor R1 and Diode D1 when the switch is released, and discharges it through Resistor R2 when it is activated.
 The 74HC14 Schmitt trigger IC provides the needed hysteresis for a snap-action output when the slow ramp of the RC circuit rises and falls.
 Hysteresis assures a single transition with no oscillation when the switch is activated or released.